 Aeneas Creek is a small creek that enters the Okanogan River just south of the town of Tonasket, WA (RKM 85).
 The lower section of the creek was impounded with a series of very large beaver dams that were cemented in with calcified clay.
 In 2012, many of these structures were removed, allowing adult steelhead passage at the mouth of the creek.
 The total habitat accessible to anadromous fish is limited by a culvert and steep gradient (Figure 19), although potential passage has not been specifically examined at that location.
-Weekly spawning surveys were conducted in Aeneas Creek due to low flows and excellent water clarity.
-Fourteen redds were found for an estimated spawner count of 27 fish (14 redds x 1.897 fish/redd).
+Weekly spawning surveys were attempted in Aeneas Creek in 2017, but based on flows or turbid water conditions, could only be successfully conducted on March 23 (0 redds observed) and April 4 (1 redd observed).

-A temporary PIT tag antenna was operated near the mouth of the creek to document utilization by adult steelhead.
-The first adults were detected in the creek in the spring of 2014 (n=3) and no steelhead were found spawning in 2015.
-In 2016, the spawning estimate was 18 hatchery and zero of natural origin, as determined by PIT tag detections.
-The expanded PIT tag spawning estimate will be used to maintain inter-agency consistency in the estimates.
+A temporary PIT tag detection site (AEN) has been operated near the mouth of the creek to document utilization by adult steelhead.
+The first three adult steelhead were observed in the creek in the spring of 2014 and no steelhead were detected/observed spawning in 2015.
+In 2016, the spawning estimate was 18 hatchery and zero of natural origin.
+In 2017, a similar ratio of 9 hatchery and 0 of natural origin spawners were estimated, again based on PIT tag detections.